KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.2 Subject Identifier

 *** Warning *** A strict "key ID" as defined in [OIDC] section 7 will not work with this definition of the sub.
-But a work around is possible for sites that must deal with both defintions since a straight "Key id" already excludes a colon (":").
+But a work around is possible for sites that must deal with both definitions since a straight "Key id" already excludes a colon (":").

 This document defines the SUB as a URI (or URL) that can still use a local key, the RECOMMENDED syntax for a local key ID is data:{key id}.
 Now any URL can be used to allow the SUB to serve as a real subject ID.
 In particular this allows a `did:` URL prefix to be compatible with the [DID-CORE].
 Any URL must provide a method to securely recover the key(s) that are used to sign this [OIDC] JWT.